-Rumors that J.K Rowling was publishing an eight Harry Potter story exists since the Deathly Hallows hit the bookstores in 2007.
+Rumors that J.K Rowling was publishing an eighth Harry Potter story exists since the Deathly Hallows hit the bookstores in 2007.
 Thanks to Pottermore.com, the author gave the fans short-stories online about what was happening in the wizarding world after the famous “19 years later” that concludes the most successful book franchise in the world.
 She even published the adult drama The Casual Vacancy some years after and adventured herself in the detective novels of Corman Strike under the pseudonym of Robert Galbraith.
 No one could have ever imagined that the eight Harry Potter story would come out as a play.

 When I first heard this I was really in doubt about the meaning of it all, since it would be something not everybody would be able to check it out.
-Fortunately, the script of the play was released on paper, making it possible for people all around the world to see what happens next, as the play is sold by “the eight-story, nineteen years later”.
+Fortunately, the script of the play was released on paper, making it possible for people all around the world to see what happens next, as the play is sold like “the eight-story, nineteen years later”.
 The result explains why the new Harry Potter story is being delivered in this way.
 It’s not extremely necessary and it definitely doesn’t need a book itself to continue the Harry Potter saga, but as J.K Rowling said herself, is an extremely exciting idea, making it possible to bring back the wizarding world to life without the pressure of writing a new novel that would probably become another movie franchise.
 Which is a very smart move, considering the author keeps playing very interesting cards by creating the website Pottermore and now the Fantastic Beasts and Where to Find Them movie trilogy written by herself, which the first film is coming out this November, under the directing of David Yates.

 With that, most of us get to read the script of the Harry Potter and the Cursed Child while the play happens in London at the Palace Theater.
 However, even though we understand the story and comprehend what happens, we don’t get to experience the real magic that the books or the movie provide – which doesn’t mean the script it not magical.
 Here, the story is driven from the perspective of a new generation.
 The sons of Harry Potter and Ginny Weasley, Draco Malfoy and Astoria Greengrass, and Hermione Granger and Ronald Weasley.